google-gemini/generative-ai-android/generativeai-android-sample/README.md

 ```
 ## Features

-This sample showcases the following API capablilites:
+This sample showcases the following API capabilities:
 * Generate Text - demonstrates the Text feature from the SDK
 * Photo Reasoning - demonstrates the MultiModal feature from the SDK
 * Chat - demonstrates the Multi-turn Conversations feature from the SDK